 Since traders had to pass through many kingdoms and forests, they usually travelled in caravans and formed guilds to protect their interests.
-There were several such guilds in south India from the eighth century onwards - the most famous being the Manigramam and Nanadesi.
+There were several such guilds in south India from the eighth and villages?
+Make a list of artisans living in towns. century onwards - the most famous being the Manigramam and Nanadesi.
 These guilds traded extensively both within the peninsula and with Southeast Asia and China.